shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wagmi.md

 !!! tip "Wagmi `createClient`"

-      For more details on the `createClient` function of the wagmi package, see [wagmi Getting Started Guide](https://wagmi.sh/react/getting-started).
+      For more details on the `createClient` function of the Wagmi package, see [wagmi Getting Started Guide](https://wagmi.sh/react/getting-started).

 ### Step 3: Set up WagmiConfig